 Once I started climbing the escalator stairs I realized the climb was much more than I had thought, at least three or four flights of stairs.
 The escalator was too narrow for me to stop, with a long stream of people behind me, so I kept going and trudged up the stairs with my backpack and suitcase.
-My left knee tweaked with a bit of pain and I began to breath heavily.
-Maybe, I thought, I should remember my age, 59 years, before I start climbing stairs like a twenty year old.
+My left knee tweaked with a bit of pain and I began to breathe heavily.
+Maybe, I thought, I should remember my age, 59 years, before I start climbing stairs like a twenty-year-old.
 I swatted away the thought and kept climbing.

 When I think of myself, I think about myself as a young man.
 I remember my grandmother in her 80’s and 90’s saying that she could not believe how old she was and that she felt like a young woman inside.
 “Age is just a number,” she would always say.
 There are little accommodations we make for our age on a daily basis.
-We give up jogging, skiing and jarring exercise for something more gentle.
+We give up jogging, skiing, and jarring exercise for something more gentle.
 We do not take the same physical risks we did when we were younger.

 On the last run of the day, on what was a relatively flat area, I saw what looked like a small stream bed traversing the trail.
 I planned to jump over it but did not jump high enough.
-The tip of my ski caught of the far side of the stream bank and I went face first, over my skis at high speed, onto the hard pack snow.
+The tip of my ski caught of the far side of the stream bank and I went face first, over my skis at high speed, onto the hard-pack snow.
 The wind was knocked out of me and my chest hurt.
 I lay there for a few minutes, shaken.
 I slowly got myself up, and carefully made my way to the base lodge.

 In college, I was driven every few months to head to the baths in New York City.
 I had this urgent drive for release that would only be quelled by a trip to the baths.
 This was pre-AIDS, in an era that seems so far away from the AIDS epidemic that erupted a few short years later.
 Today my hormones have quieted.
-I long for the soft tender touch of my partner, but am no longer driven for that urgent immediate release of my college days.
+I long for the soft tender touch of my partner but am no longer driven for that urgent immediate release of my college days.
 I like the less driven, more sensual sexuality that I have come to.

 Age is more than a number, grandma.
 It changes us in ways we don’t even understand.
 I like the man I am today.
 I like the sexual being I am today.
-So maybe my days of expert ski slopes and dragging suitcases up endless stairs is coming to a close.
+So maybe my days of expert ski slopes and dragging suitcases up endless stairs are coming to a close.
 So what.
 I still feel like a young man inside.
 When I am lying in bed spooning with my partner I feel ageless.
 So bring it on, whatever is next, bring it on.